variant-inc/react-native-variant-chat/README.md

 ## Performance tuning for Freshchat interaction using the Launch Darkly service

-VariantChat relies on Freshchat as the third-party provider for centralized messaging services.
-Unfortunatley Freshchat does not provide a mobile-friendly method to listen for new messages sent by Operations Specialists.
-The VariantChat solution in-part is to apply a message polling technique to pull new messages on some specified time interval.
-Since we have rate limits on the use of the Freshchat service the polling interval must be managed.
-VariantChat provides method to remotely set the polling interval.
-The polling interval setting is senstitive driver status.
-This allows VariantChat to request new messages based on the drivers current status.
-For example, VariantChat may be set to poll for new messsges less frequently when driver is `Driving` vs. in `SleeperBerth`.
+This component relies on Freshchat as the third-party provider for centralized messaging services.
+Unfortunatley Freshchat does not provide a mobile-friendly method to listen for new messages sent to the driver.
+The solution in-part is to apply a message polling technique to pull new messages on some specified time interval.
+Since rate limits are enforced on the Freshchat service the polling interval must be managed.
+This component provides a method to remotely set the polling interval.
+The polling interval setting is sensitive to driver status.
+This design allows this component to request new messages from the chat provider based on the drivers current status.
+For example, polling for new messsges may be less frequent when driver is `Driving` vs. in `SleeperBerth`.

 Launch Darkly can be used to provide the remote management of polling intervals.
 Launch Darkly "variations" provide for the configuration of the interval values.
 Each value is expressed as a number of milliseconds.